UCRajkumar/DeepViFi/README.md

 > name_of_ref2
 ...

-The genomes do not need to be the same dimensions.
+The genomes do not need to be the same length.
 ```

 ## Tasks